mbloch/mapshaper/docs/guides/simplification.html.md

   -o provinces_simplified.geojson
 ```

 The `interval` option takes a distance threshold.
-With Douglas-Peucker simplification (see below), this is the maximum deviation of the simplified line from the original.
+With Douglas-Peucker simplification, this is the maximum deviation of the simplified line from the original.
 With Visvalingam-based methods, `interval=` describes the approximate size of the smallest details in the simplified output.

 ```bash
 mapshaper provinces.geojson -simplify interval=500m \
   -o provinces_simplified.geojson
 ```

 The `resolution=` option lets you specify the intended display size of your map in SVG units (equivalent to CSS pixels).
-A larger value retains more detail, since Mapshaper estimates the display size using the full extent of your data.
-Be careful with this option if your final map will show a smaller geographic area, as the paths may be over-simplified.
+A larger value retains more detail.
+Mapshaper estimates the display size using the full extent of your data, so be careful with this option if your final map will show a smaller geographic area, as the paths may be over-simplified.

 ```bash
 mapshaper provinces.geojson -simplify resolution=800 \